Augment then Smooth: Reconciling Differential Privacy with Certified Robustness: Experimental Evaluation

-\paragraph{RQ1: \emph{How are the training dynamics of different methods reflected in their metric distributions?}} We calculate the three metrics for each test set data point, visualize their distribution in histograms, and compare across baselines and our proposed methods.
+\paragraph{RQ1: \emph{How are training dynamics of various methods reflected in their metric distributions?}} We calculate the three metrics for each test set data point, visualize their distribution in histograms, and compare across baselines and our proposed methods.
 For a detailed analysis we focus on a single setting here -- MNIST and $\sigma=0.5$ in Figure \ref{fig:analysis-mnist-0.5}.
-For comparison, we visualize the histograms for different datasets and $\sigma$'s in Figures \ref{fig:analysis-mnist-0.25} - \ref{fig:analysis-fmnist-1.0} in Appendix \ref{sec:additional_per_sample_metric_analysis}.
+The histograms for different datasets and $\sigma$'s in Figures \ref{fig:analysis-mnist-0.25}-\ref{fig:analysis-fmnist-1.0} in Appendix \ref{sec:additional_per_sample_metric_analysis} follow a similar pattern and reinforce our analysis presented here.
 In Figure \ref{fig:analysis-mnist-0.5-baseline-appendix}, Regular training results in an approximately log-normal distribution for input gradient norms with a mode far greater than for DPSGD variants.
 Meanwhile, DPSGD is bimodal with some inputs having very large gradient norms which are potentially vulnerable to adversarial examples.
-This likely arises as a consequence of the clipping employed in the DPSGD training algorithm which effectively down-weights the contributions of hard examples and up-weights the contribution of easy examples~\cite{shamsabadilosing}.
+This likely arises as a consequence of the clipping employed in the DPSGD training algorithm which effectively down-weights the contributions of hard examples and up-weights the contribution of easy examples~\citep{shamsabadilosing}.
 Rarer samples, which would dominate a minibatch gradient for Regular training, are not learned and still have large input gradients at the end of training.
 PSAC mitigates this issue slightly by explicitly up-weighting hard examples, resulting in a distribution closer to Regular training.
 DP-Gaussian, on the other hand, shifts the distribution towards lower norm values.
-Comparing variants of DP-CERT in Figure~\ref{fig:analysis-mnist-0.5-proposed-appendix}, DP-Stability has a significantly higher input gradient norm, input Hessian spectral norm and lower local Lipschitz constant than the other three variants.
-This echoes the observation that TRADES~\cite{zhang2019theoretically} style training results in significantly lower local Lipschitz constants~\cite{yang2020closer}.
+Comparing variants of DP-CERT in Figure~\ref{fig:analysis-mnist-0.5-proposed-appendix}, DP-Stability has significantly higher input gradient norms, input Hessian spectral norms and lower local Lipschitz constants than the other three variants.
+This echoes the observation that TRADES-style training~\citep{zhang2019} results in significantly lower local Lipschitz constants~\citep{yang2020closer}.